suleee/PongGame/README.md

 * ▼: down

 **Share code:**
-* enter: start game
+* enter: start game/ re-start game
 * space bar: pause the game
-* refresh: re-start the game

 ##How to Play
+The game features two paddles, a ball and balls, the goal is to defeat your opponent by being the first one to gain 10 point, a player gets a point once the opponent misses a ball.
+The game can be played with two human players, or one player against a computer controlled paddle.

 ## [Stretch Goal Note]
-- Make it prettier
+- Make it prettier.
-- Trigger multiple balls
+- Trigger multiple balls.
-- Create balls with special effects(sizes and color)
+- Create balls with special effects (different speeds, sizes and color).
-- Trigger speed changes and size of paddles
+- Trigger speed changes or size changes of paddles.
-- Fire a shots from left side on 's' key press
+- Fire a shot from a paddle on 's' key press.
-- Pause the action when the score get 10

-##what I learned
--
+- Declare a winner at a final score.